-The award-winning Sorcery and Witchcraft museum is by Holmavik’s central harbor.
+The award-winning Museum of Sorcery and Witchcraft is located by Holmavik’s central harbor.
 The museum has models, trinkets and a 30-minute audio tour.
-You can also enjoy a live demonstration on spell casting and even necro-pants.
-We recommend you make sure you don’t miss the demonastration.
+Visitors can also enjoy a live demonstration on spell casting and even necro-pants.

-There is also an accompanying exhibit at the Sorcerer’s Cottage in Bjarnafjordur 20 minutes up the road in a turf hut reconstruction of a 20th century shepherd dwelling.
+There is also an accompanying exhibit at the Sorcerer’s Cottage in Bjarnafjordur, 20 minutes drive up the road, in a turf hut reconstruction of a 20th century shepherd dwelling.

 Check out our complete guide to the Westfjords.